Quorafind/Bon2Workflow/README.md

 Over time, I have had many small ideas for improving Obsidian.
 Sometimes these ideas are too small to warrant publishing as standalone plugins, but I still frequently need these minor improvements.

-So, I decided to integrate these small improvements into one plugin, and that's what Bonbon is.
+So, I decided to integrate these small improvements into one plugin, and that's what Bon^2 Workflow is.

-In my imagination, Bonbon will have a lot of candy-level small features.
+In my imagination, Bon^2 Workflow will have a lot of candy-level small features.
+(Sometimes not small features)

 ## File Explorer